nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    Example: `delete-expense 2` deletes the second expense listed in the expense list.

+### Add an Expense: add-expense
+This command allows you to record a new expense.

+Format:
+`add-expense n/NAME a/AMOUNT [c/CATEGORY]`

+- `NAME`

+  - The name of the expense.
+  - This parameter is required.

+- `AMOUNT`

+  - The monetary value of the expense.
+  - This input must be an integer or a double.
+  - This parameter is required.

+- `CATEGORY`

+  - The category under which the expense will be recorded.
+  - This parameter is optional.
+If not provided, the category will be set to `null`.

+Example:
+- `add-expense n/Coffee a/5.50 c/Food`
+- `add-expense n/Book a/12.00`

 ## FAQ

 **Q**: How do I transfer my data to another computer?